The SpongeBob Movie: Search for SquarePants

-The SpongeBob Movie: Search for SquarePants is a 2025 American animated adventure comedy film based on the SpongeBob SquarePants television series, created by Stephen Hillenburg.
-The film is directed by series veteran Derek Drymon and stars the show's regular voice cast alongside George Lopez, Ice Spice, Arturo Castro, Sherry Cola, Regina Hall, and Mark Hamill.
-The plot follows SpongeBob as he travels to the depths of the ocean to face off against the Flying Dutchman.
+The SpongeBob Movie: Search for SquarePants is a 2025 American animated adventure comedy film directed by Derek Drymon and based on the SpongeBob SquarePants television series created by Stephen Hillenburg. it stars the show's regular voice cast alongside George Lopez, Isis "Ice Spice" Gaston, Arturo Castro, Sherry Cola, Regina Hall, and Mark Hamill.
+The plot follows SpongeBob on a quest to prove his bravery by adventuring with the ghost pirate, the Flying Dutchman, through the Underworld.
 It is the fourth theatrical film based on the series, following 2020's Sponge on the Run.

 The film was written by Pam Brady and Matt Lieberman, from a story by Brady and series creatives Marc Ceccarelli and Kaz.
-Development on a fourth main SpongeBob film had begun by February 2022.
+It was first developed as a direct-to-streaming film focused on Mr. Krabs, but the project was later retooled into a theatrical feature with SpongeBob as the lead character instead.
 By April 2023, Drymon had been hired to direct the film.
 In July 2024, Hamill was revealed to be voicing the Flying Dutchman in the film in place of Brian Doyle-Murray.
 John Debney composed the film's score, after having previously scored 2015's Sponge Out of Water.

-The SpongeBob Movie: Search for SquarePants premiered at the AFI Film Festival on October 26, 2025, and will be theatrically released by Paramount Pictures in the United States on December 19, 2025.
+Search for SquarePants premiered at the AFI Film Festival on October 26, 2025, before holding a premiere in New York City on December 17, and was theatrically released by Paramount Pictures in the United States on December 19.
+The film received positive reviews from critics and was a commercial success, grossing $169 million worldwide on a budget of $64 million.